webignition/uri/docs/index.rst

-.. title:: URL Documentation
+.. title:: URI Documentation

 =================
-URL Documentation
+URI Documentation
 =================

-The `webginition/url <https://packagist.org/packages/webignition/url>`_ package models, normalizes, parses and compares URLs.
+The `webginition/uri <https://packagist.org/packages/webignition/uri>`_ package models, normalizes, parses and compares URLs.

 The :doc:`overview </overview>` provides a high-level introduction to the package classes.

-You might want to skip straight to the :doc:`Url usage guide </url>` or the :doc:`Normalizer usage guide </normalizer>`.
+You might want to skip straight to the :doc:`Uri usage guide </uri>` or the :doc:`Normalizer usage guide </normalizer>`.

 .. toctree::
     :hidden: